wiasliaw/uups-beacon/README.md

                               +--------+
 ```

 Since UUPS' upgradeable logic is placed in logic contract, every `upgrade call` will setup new implementation address into proxy's storage.
 However, when beacon join, `upgrade call` should setup new implementation address in beacon, not proxy.
-Additionally, upgradeable logic will check the new implementation if it implements `proxiableUUID()`
+Additionally, upgradeable logic will check the new implementation if it implements `proxiableUUID()`, but beacon doesn't.

 ## Implementation about Beacon